 Provides a survey of the social, economic and marketing influences and responsibilities of advertising.
 Topics covered include an examination of media strategy and primary techniques used to execute effective advertising.
-As needed.
+Students will also learn how to plan and manage advertising.
+Winter, even years.
+Prerequisite: JM 101